-Dr Olivier Marchès, PhD
+Dr Olivier Marchès, PhD, Fellow of the HEA

-Non-Clinical Lecturer in Bacteriology
+Non-Clinical Lecturer in Microbiology

 Email: email@example.comTelephone: 020 7882 2425